UNCLASSIFIED (U)

 (d) Scan as a single PDF file and transmit, using the ACS system, one original paper set of the CLN, the Oath/Affirmation of Renunciation, Statement of Understanding, consular officer opinion , and all other pertinent documentation (including any Witnesses’ Statement and any statement by the renunciant of reasons for the renunciation) to the appropriate geographic branch in CA/OCS/ACS.
 Alert your CA/OCS/ACS country officer via email that the case has been transferred.

 (e) If the CLN is approved, put the official stamp attesting to departmental approval on the two original CLNs, and provide one original paper copy of the CLN package to the individual by registered mail.
-Be sure to include page 2 on appeals procedures.
+Be sure to include page two on appeals procedures.

 (f) The second paper copy of the CLN package, complete with original seals and signatures, should be sent to CA/OCS/ACS per 7 FAM 1228.6(d).